Arriva ordered to give free bus trips by traffic commissioner

 The new powers were given to all traffic commissioners by the Local Transport Act 2008.

-The decision means Arriva will not be able to charge passengers who use the 44 and 45 services in the evening, providing they are due to arrive in Derby after 19:00.'Not inconvenienced'
+The decision means Arriva will not be able to charge passengers who use the 44 and 45 services in the evening, providing they are due to arrive in Derby after 19:00.

 The traffic commissioner's office initially received a complaint from a passenger in July.